You Know How I Roll

 You can certainly make this recipe entirely by hand, but if you have a stand mixer with a dough hook it will go much faster.
 I happen to have such a mixer.
 Remember to start with the mixing paddle to ensure the ingredients are combined before you get to the kneading.

 Heating the liquid ingredients is the most finicky step in this recipe.
-The instructions say to heat the milk, water and butter to 120 Fahrenheit.
+The instructions say to heat the milk, water, and butter to 120 Fahrenheit.
 If you are a little cooler it is not such a bad thing.
 However, if your liquids are warmer than 120F the heat might kill off your yeast.
 That would be bad.
 To be on the safe side, get out that thermometer!

 Know your skill level, DIYeters; there is no shame is stopping the mixer when you add ingredients.
 I had the mixing paddle on the very slowest speed as I carefully drizzled the liquids into the bowl.
 I managed not to spray the kitchen with warm milk- so that’s a win right there.
-After a few minutes of mixing, I added more flower and changed to the dough hook.
+After a few minutes of mixing, I added more flour and changed to the dough hook.

 This is another finicky step, but only if you are using a stand mixer.
 It is almost impossible to over-knead dough by hand.
 With a machine, however, it is surprisingly easy.
-Over worked dough is not only hard to shape into pretty rolls it also will not rise as high as it should.
+Over-worked dough is not only hard to shape into pretty rolls it also will not rise as high as it should.
 Rolls should be fluffy, right?
 As soon as the dough forms a smooth ball that does not stick to the sides of the bowl it is time to shut the machine off and let the dough rest.

 After the resting comes the most fun part of making rolls- the shaping.
 There are so many shapes rolls can have!
 The Fleischman’s recipe has some ideas, but do not be afraid to play around.
 I made my 2 favorite shapes.